tj/co/Readme.md

   - generators (delegation)
   - generator functions (delegation)

-Nested `yieldable`s are supported, meaning you can nest promises within objects within arrays, and so on!
+Nested `yieldable` objects are supported, meaning you can nest promises within objects within arrays, and so on!

 ### Promises